jjvanzon/Circular-Language-Spec/broader-view/exchangeability/design-time-is-run-time.md

 The previous may just have described be the *data* aspect of it.

-A more difficult issue might be: how to manage errors as *procedures* run.
+A more difficult issue might be: how to manage errors as *commands* run.
 The internet might become a single entity, and making commands accessible to others, might mean, that it could be called upon fast after making it.

 The main point may be, that it might be a *problem* when design time = run time, that errors may go off for unfinished code.
 The solutions may differ.
 A different article may list out different ways of handling errors of in a dynamic environment